mikachan400/carisurg-portfolio/docs/week5_feasibility_memo.md

 The rarity of ESI 1 encounters highlights the need for careful model evaluation to ensure critically ill patients are not overlooked.

+../figs/03_demographics.png
 ---

 ## Top 10 Feature Shortlist
-The following variables were selected using clinical reasoning and exploratory correlations with ESI level.
+This shortlist combines exploratory correlation analysis with clinical reasoning and should be treated as a hypothesis for testing during baseline model development in Week 6 rather than definitive evidence of feature importance.The following variables were selected using clinical reasoning and exploratory correlations with ESI level.

 | Rank | Feature | Clinical Justification |
 | :---: | :--- | :--- |